 GPS stands for ‘Grammar, Punctuation and Spelling’.
 Pupils have lessons dedicated to the teaching of GPS and are taught how to apply the rules learned to their extended writing.

 We have a particular focus on the teaching and learning of spelling.
 We follow the Read Write Inc spelling programme from Year 2 through to Year 6.
 This programme uses a range of engaging and interactive resources to make spelling lessons interesting for our pupils.
-Word Blaze and Song of Sounds are programmes we use to support children with additional spelling needs.
+Word Blaze, Word Wasp and Song of Sounds are programmes we use to support children with additional spelling needs.

 Click HERE to view Year 1 English